ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-?
-A Mother&#x27;s Influence.
-Thomas II.
-Bentou paid the follow­
-ing tribute to bis mother: &quot;My
+tribute to bis mother: &quot;My
 mother asked mo never to use tobac­
 .co, and I have never touched it from
 ?that time to the present day.
 She